Modern East Asian Society and Christianity

 -

 72-2.
-Politics in Japan during the Warring States Period and the Introduction of Catholicism
+Political Situation in Japan during the Warring States Period and the Spread of Christianity

 -

 82-3.
-Political and Intellectual Currents of Late Ming and the Acceptance of Christianity
+The Political and Intellectual Realm of late Ming China and the Acceptance of Christianity

 -

 92-4.
-Intellectual Trend of Late Joseon and the Acceptance of Christianity
+Trends in Late Joseon Thought and the Reception of Christianity

 -